SalvaSherif2532/MICB475_Team7/README.md

 # MICB475_Team7

 #### [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
+### March 3, 2025 Agenda
+* Bring up feedback that Hans provided and say that it's not found in the rubric
+  * Sample proposals are a bit hard to follow
+* Talk about sample size - Galeeva et al only has over 200 samples
+* How do we want to label the severity titles
+* Clarify with Bessie - gantt chart feedback
+* Ask Bessie for Random Forest package code
+* Melika will show Salva push/pull github

 ### February 27, 2025 Agenda
 * Perform beta and alpha diversity analyses this week - Melika and Rana
   * Do it in R